message_cache

 to_redis_hash()[source]

-Produce the mapping written to a Redis hash key.
+Produce the field mapping written to this message’s Redis hash.

 Return type: